psychemedia/storytelling-notes/ass-tablecloth-stick.md

 In the dead of the night he spied the witch - daughter creep into the room, and lay her hand on the stick.

-' Stick, bang her ! ' he cried, and the cudgel (as if possessed by the whole Irish nation ) began immediately to thrash the witch all round the room .
+'Stick, bang her!' he cried, and the cudgel (as if possessed by the whole Irish nation ) began immediately to thrash the witch all round the room.
 In vain she begged for mercy till she offered him a purse always containing one piece of money, and a table that would always supply a dinner on demand.
 He took the treasures and set off homewards cheerily enough, stick in hand, purse in pocket, table over shoulder ; and so he entered the house.
 Summoning the neighbours as before, they were sumptuously regaled, and after dinner he presented each with the piece of money promised them before.
-Then he said to them : ' When my brothers returned and could not entertain you as they anticipated, you took no heed of their goodwill in offering you a share of their good fortune, but abused them instead of sharing their sorrow, ' and, turning to the stick , he ex claimed ‘ Bang 'em ! ' So out of the house it drove them , through the streets , and over the bridge, till the bridge bended, and my tale's ended.
+Then he said to them: 'When my brothers returned and could not entertain you as they anticipated, you took no heed of their goodwill in offering you a share of their good fortune, but abused them instead of sharing their sorrow, and, turning to the stick , he exclaimed ‘Bang 'em!'
+So out of the house it drove them , through the streets, and over the bridge, till the bridge bended, and my tale's ended.